-I did an experiment where at the end of my writing seminar, I offered to edit peoples’ writing for three months: unlimited editing at a flat price.
-I thought only a few people would take me up on the offer, but nearly everyone in the seminar signed up for the editing.
+I did an experiment where at the end of my writing webinar, I offered to edit peoples’ writing for three months: unlimited editing at a flat price.
+I thought only a few people would take me up on the offer, but nearly everyone in the webinar signed up for the editing.

 At first, I had a lot of work to do.
 Then, my editing effectively raised the bar on everyone’s writing.
 They wrote much more slowly.
 Because, after all, writing well is tortuously difficult for even the most successful writers.

 By the third week I found myself telling everyone they will not write well unless they are surprised.
 If you are not surprised at the end of your writing, then the reader is not surprised, and then the writing is boring both of you.
 But it’s hard to let yourself be surprised in your writing because it’s not that fun to not know where stuff is going.

 I’m near the end of my third month of editing.
 There are only a few people still writing, because sticking to a path that’s full of surprises is really difficult, but it’s the only path worth taking.